Spartacist uprising: Suppression

 On 10 January the Freikorps Reinhard Brigade, led by Colonel Wilhelm Reinhard, attacked the Spartacist headquarters in Spandau.
 On 11 January Noske gave the order for action against those occupying the Vorwärts newspaper building.
 The attackers, armed with military weapons, far outgunned their opponents.
 The Potsdam Freikorps captured the building with flame throwers, machine guns, mortars and artillery.
 Other occupied buildings and streets in the newspaper district were also taken over by 12 January.
 There were no organized battles because the insurgents were not prepared for them; in many cases they surrendered voluntarily.
 The military nevertheless shot over a hundred insurgents and an unknown number of uninvolved civilians in the area.
 On 11 January, for example, seven men who wanted to negotiate with the government troops for a surrender of the Vorwärts building were taken to the Berlin Dragoon Barracks and shot.
 An investigative committee of the parliament of Prussia later put the overall death toll at 156.
 Among the military there were thirteen killed and twenty wounded.

-On 13 January Freikorps units from the area around Berlin moved into the city, as did the Guards Cavalry Division, a unit of the soon to be dissolved Prussian Army under Captain Waldemar Pabst.
+On 13 January Freikorps units from the area around Berlin moved into the city, as did the Guards Cavalry Rifle Division, a unit of the soon to be dissolved Prussian Army under Captain Waldemar Pabst.
 Berlin newspapers hailed the troops' entry at the end of the fighting as the restoration of "peace and order".
 The military occupation was followed by many instances of violence committed by right-wing troops, far exceeding previous acts of violence by some from the left.